ssube/onnx-web/docs/getting-started.md

 ## Memory optimizations

 onnx-web introduces optimizations tailored for users with limited memory resources.
-The minimum system requirements are set at 4GB of VRAM and 8GB of system RAM for SD v1.5, escalating to 12GB of VRAM and 24GB of system RAM for SDXL.
-The recommended specifications stand at 6GB of VRAM and 16GB of system RAM for SD v1.5, increasing to 16GB of VRAM and 32GB of system RAM for SDXL.
+The system requirements are mostly based on how much memory you have:

+- minimum requirements
+  - SD v1.5
+    - 4GB VRAM
+    - 8GB system RAM
+  - SDXL
+    - 12GB VRAM
+    - 24GB system RAM
+- recommended requirements
+  - SD v1.5
+    - 6GB VRAM
+    - 16GB system RAM
+  - SDXL
+    - 16GB VRAM
+    - 32GB system RAM

-These optimizations cater to low-memory scenarios, providing users with the flexibility to adapt onnx-web to their hardware constraints while maintaining a balance between computational efficiency and image generation quality.
-Users can choose from these options based on their system specifications and performance preferences.
+These optimizations cater to low-memory scenarios, providing users with the flexibility to adapt onnx-web to their hardware constraints.

 ### Converting to fp16